Innocent bystanders and media-driven hate

-I was born in Kingston-Upon-Hull and lived on the same street from 1996 until I left our family home.
+I lived on the same street from 1996 until I left our family home.
 It was a dysfunctional family, with a family member who was charming and charismatic externally, but who judged every movement and every person; I was their favourite victim.
 Well-travelled, they had lived abroad, and during a family holiday to Morocco, having spoken fluent Arabic, they taught my sister and I a few polite gestures: ‘Salam Alaikum’ which translates as ‘peace be upon you’ and ‘ma’a salama’ which means ‘goodbye’.
 Yet they had a keen dislike for any person who was not ‘English’; one of the many biases they held.

 We lived in a diverse neighbourhood and I attended school with students of many different nationalities.
 My childhood best friend was of South Asian descent yet was a Polish national.
 I would visit her home; her parents would welcome me with open arms, and I would try dishes that her Mum had cooked.
 Delicious.
 Despite my happiness, my family member teased that I had a friend of diverse heritage.
 The angrier I got, the more they laughed.
 I hoped they would appreciate how wonderful they all were, but their biases knew no ends.
 When South-eastern European refugees moved into our neighbourhood, we were warned of the supposed dangers should we leave the house.
 Even in adulthood, things remained the same.
 During 2019, I brought home a Zimbabwean friend and upon arranging the meeting I was asked, “Oh he isn’t Black, is he?”; to them, all Zimbabweans were like President Mugabe.